Dark Void Zero

 Dark Void Zero is a platform video game developed by Other Ocean Interactive's Newfoundland studio and published by Capcom for DSiWare.
 It was made as an April Fools parody of the video game Dark Void and was later decided to make it an actual title; it was promoted as a game "found" in Capcom's vault.
 The game was released in April 2010 for iOS and on Microsoft Windows through Steam.

-Capcom announced through the Steam page that on May 8, 2024 Dark Void Zero, Flock!, and Dark Void would be delisted, meaning no additional purchases could be made on the platform.
-Dark Void Zero never received a physical release making it permanently unavailable anywhere due to all other versions being discontinued as well.
+Capcom announced through the Steam page that on May 8, 2024, Dark Void Zero, Flock!, and Dark Void would be delisted, meaning no additional purchases could be made on the platform.
+Dark Void Zero never received a physical release, leaving it permanently unavailable.

 Plot

 In an unspecified year, aliens, called Watchers, came from an extinct planet, searching for a new home.
 Then they found Earth.
 The military was able to hold them away from it, but then they built portals in an area in outer space, the Void.
 These portals linked to various locations on Earth, but they were unstable, and could not be used efficiently.
 But eventually, in the middle of the Void, they built a final, stable portal, which was still in the process of linking with Earth.

 Many skilled soldiers were sent into the Void, all of them meeting their ends.
 Until finally, the military sent in experts: A soldier named Rusty, who was actually born in the Void, and Nikola Tesla.
 Once there, they began to charge through the Watchers' forces, stealing the portal control codes from two bases set up in the void, until finally moving onto a third facility, where the main portal was kept, and where the final code was also guarded, more closely than the previous two.
 There, Rusty and Tesla would finally attempt to shut down the portal and save mankind.